thatcherfreeman/utility-dctls/README.md

 #### DCTL Parameters

+**Video Levels Lower/Upper Bound**: Indicate the 10-bit code value corresponding to the bounds of video levels, so you can override this if needed.

 **Mode**: Indicates whether to convert to Legal or to Full levels (the direction of the transform)

 **Clip**: Indicates whether to clip extreme values.
 If Mode is set to `Full to Legal`, then Clip will clip values outside of the range 64-940.
 Otherwise, clip will clip values outside of the range 0-1023.